pyccc/CSE135HW4/README.md

 This page consists of a data grid with static data.
 The data grid supports features including sorting, filtering, searching and pagination.
 The library we used is Zing-Grid.

 This is a static page that is not included in the app.
 You can open it directly through browser.html under root folder.
 We will implement data grid in our final project.

+# Diagram and Wireframes

+App-diagram.pdf and wireframe.pdf provide the overall architechture of our application and the per page structure.
+In our app, we will implement an analytic system to track user actions on each page as well as browser information.
+We will store the data both locally and in firebase database.
+The analytic results will be finally shown on speed page and browser page using charts and data grids.